-- 1. On 17 October 2022, the claimant filed an application for cancellation with the Benelux Office for Intellectual Property (hereinafter: "the Office" or "BOIP") in accordance with Article 2.30bis(1)(a) of the Benelux Convention on Intellectual Property (hereinafter: "BCIP"), invoking the following grounds for invalidity or revocation: - I. The contested sign cannot constitute a trademark (Article 2.2bis(1)(a) BCIP) - II.
-The contested trademark is devoid of distinctive character (Article 2.2bis(1)(b) BCIP) - III.
-No genuine use was made of the contested trademark (Article 2.27(2) BCIP) - 2.
-The application for cancellation is aimed at Benelux registration 589410, filed on 22 December 1995, of the following mark:
+- 1. On 17 October 2022, the claimant filed an application for cancellation with the Benelux Office for Intellectual Property (hereinafter: "the Office" or "BOIP") in accordance with Article 2.30bis(1)(a) of the Benelux Convention on Intellectual Property (hereinafter: "BCIP"), invoking the following absolute grounds for invalidity: - I. The contested sign cannot constitute a trademark (Article 2.2bis(1)(a) BCIP) - II.
+The contested trademark is devoid of distinctive character (Article 2.2bis(1)(b) BCIP) - 2.
+The application for cancellation is aimed at Benelux registration 1450348, filed on 17 September 2021 and registered on 18 December 2021, of the following mark:

-The contested trademark is registered as a figurative mark, and the registration contains the following colour description:
+The contested trademark is registered as a colour mark, and the registration contains the following colour description: